 - 1.3.1 Notice to Faculty.
-The Department Chair shall send a request to all members of the department asking if they are seeking faculty status review in the current year and, if so, the action they wish to be considered.
-Based on the responses, the Department Chair shall compile a list of cases to be considered and forward it to the DPRC.
+The Department Chair or School Dean/Director shall send a request to all members of the department or school asking if they are seeking faculty status review in the current year and, if so, the action for which they wish to be considered.
+Based on the responses, the Department Chair or School Dean/Director shall compile a list of cases to be considered and forward it to the FLPR.
 Normally, a faculty member is ineligible for faculty status review of an action if the decision from the preceding academic year relating to the same action is being appealed to the University Grievance Committee. - 1.3.2 Information from Faculty.
-The individual being reviewed shall provide the Department Chair with a current Faculty Activity Summary (see Appendix A, page 46) and other supporting materials.
-The Department Chair shall transmit these materials to

-- the DPRC.
-The DPRC shall review the individual's official personnel file to insure that all relevant information is before the Committee. - 1.3.3 DPRC's Recommendation.
-The DPRC's recommendation in each case shall be made in writing by its Chair and shall be signed by all members present.
+The individual being reviewed shall provide the Department Chair or School Dean/Director with a current Faculty Activity Summary (see Appendix A) and other supporting materials.
+The Department Chair or School Dean/Director shall transmit these materials to the FLPR.
+The FLPR shall review the individual's official personnel file to ensure that all relevant information is before the FLPR. - 1.3.3 FLPR's Recommendation.
+The FLPR's recommendation in each case shall be made in writing by its Chair and shall be signed by all members present.
 It shall give the exact vote in each case, while assuring the anonymity of individual votes, and it shall give specific and detailed reasons for the positive and negative votes and for any abstentions.
-Members of the Committee dissenting from the majority vote may submit a minority report, which shall be attached to the majority recommendation.
-The DPRC recommendation shall be transmitted to the Department Chair by the Committee Chair. - 1.3.4 Chair's Recommendation.
-Upon receipt of the DPRC's recommendation, the Department Chair shall make an independent recommendation concerning the faculty member's status and shall give specific and detailed reasons for this recommendation.
-The Department Chair shall advise the DPRC of his or her position in writing.
-In the event of substantial disagreement, the Department Chair and the DPRC shall meet to discuss their differences. - 1.3.5 Copy to Faculty Member.
-The Department Chair or, in the case of the School of Pharmacy, the School Dean shall forward to the faculty member copies of the Department Chair's recommendation and that of the DPRC at the time they are forwarded to the College Dean. - 1.3.6 Additional Information.
-Upon receipt of the departmental recommendations, the faculty member may submit an additional statement to the College Dean or, in the case of the School of Pharmacy, the School Dean.
-The College Dean or, in the case of the School of Pharmacy, the School Dean shall forward such statement to the College Personnel Review Committee.
+Members of the FLPR dissenting from the majority vote may submit a minority report, which shall be attached to the majority recommendation.
+The FLPR's recommendation shall be transmitted by the FLPR Chair to the Department Chair or School Dean/Director.
+The School Dean/Director shall forward the FLPR's recommendation to the Faculty Evaluator(s) as defined in 1.3.4. - 1.3.4 Evaluations.
+Upon receipt of the FLPR's recommendation, the Department Chair shall make an independent evaluation, which will be included in the packet forwarded to the SLPR, concerning the faculty member's application and shall give specific and detailed reasons for this evaluation.
+In the absence of a Department chair, the school faculty shall elect tenured faculty as Faculty Evaluator(s) to provide independent letters of evaluation for all faculty actions.
+These evaluation letters shall be sent directly to the SLPR by the Faculty Evaluator(s). - 1.3.5 Copy to Faculty Member.
+The Department Chair or School Dean/Director shall forward to the faculty member copies of the evaluation and the FLPR's recommendation at the time they are forwarded to the SLPR. - 1.3.6 Additional Information.
+Upon receipt of the FLPR recommendation and Chair/Faculty Evaluator evaluations, the faculty member may submit an additional statement and/or supporting documents to the College Dean or School Dean/Director.
+The College Dean or School Dean/Director shall forward such statement to the SLPR.